Skip to marketing content

 Source statusSimplePractice export received; Drive packet staged

-Synthetic source labels show the record trail a buyer expects before owner approval.
+Example source labels show the record trail a buyer expects before admin approval.

 Exceptions to resolveMissing session note, duplicate visit, bonus note, rate mismatch